ChrisCrossCrash/ck-cli-tools/README.md

 ## `schedcom`

-Executes a command after a certain amount of time, optionally sending a Telegram message after it completes.
+Schedule a task and/or get notified when it finishes.

 ```
 ck@laptop:~$ schedcom --help
 usage: schedcom.py [-h] [-n] (-a STARTTIME | -i DELAY) command

-Schedule future tasks
+Schedule a task and/or get notified when it finishes

 positional arguments:
   command               The command to be scheduled.
 Surround the command with quotation marks if it contains spaces.